SlimeVR/SlimeVR-Docs-Site/src/misc/Compatibility.md

 #### Unity
 Unity can be used with SlimeVR using VMC!
-A great showcase can be found [here](https://youtu.be/3HYXEfKNHCU?si=T6t5kT7UZU4xBkb2 ).
+A great showcase can be found [here](https://youtu.be/3HYXEfKNHCU?si=T6t5kT7UZU4xBkb2).

 #### Unreal Engine
-Unreal engine can be used with SlimeVR using VMC!
+Unreal Engine can be used with SlimeVR using VMC!

 #### Godot
 Godot can be used with SlimeVR using VMC and external tools/plugins!